Hong Kong violence prompts reminder that China troops close at hand

 The man fell just a couple of metres from a large makeshift memorial to a student who died from a fall in a car park last week, the blood staining the street next to candles, flowers, and anti-government posters.

-“The live rounds fired by police are clear evidence of reckless use of force,” Amnesty International Hong Kong said in a statement, demanding an investigation.
+“The live rounds fired by police are clear evidence of reckless use of force,” Amnesty International Hong Kong said in a statement.
 “Another policeman was seen driving at high speed into a group of protesters on a motorbike.
 These are not policing measures – these are officers out of control with a mindset of retaliation.”

 Police said the motorcycling officer had been suspended.